uniMatedev/gov-contracting-guide/PROJECT-GUIDELINES.md

 # Project Guidelines

 ## Introduction
-Welcome to the [Project Name]!
+Welcome to the Gov Contracting Guide!
 This document outlines the guidelines and standards for contributing to this project.
 Our goal is to ensure a cohesive and productive environment for all contributors.

 ## Contributions
 - **Code Contributions**: Submit via pull requests.
 Please provide clear descriptions and reference relevant issues.